-The FSC Principles and Criteria together with a set of indicators approved by FSC Policy and Standards Committee (PSC) constitute an FSC Forest Stewardship Standard (FSS).
+The FSC Principles and Criteria together with the IGI provide the basis for the development of locally adapted FSS.
 The development of FSS follows the requirements set out in the following FSC normative documents:

 - FSC-PRO-60-006 V2-0 EN Development and Transfer of National Forest Stewardship Standards to the FSC Principles and Criteria Version 5-1; - FSC-STD-60-002 (V1-0) EN Structure and Content of National Forest Stewardship Standards; - FSC-STD-60-006 (V1-2) EN Process requirements for the development and maintenance of National Forest Stewardship Standards.